UDHAYAKUMAR3638/Healthcare-Appointment-System/Readme.md

 - `password`: Encrypted user password.
 - `role`: It has roles of users like [PATIENT,ADMIN, DOCTOR, RECEPTIONIST].

-### Detailed Data Structures

-1. **Entities**:

-   - **Doctor Entity**:

-     - `doctorId`: Unique identifier for each doctor.
-     - `doctorName`: Name of the doctor.
-     - `specialization`: Specialization of the doctor (e.g., "Cardiology," "Dermatology").
-     - `appointments`: A list of `Appointment` entities representing the appointments associated with the doctor.

-   - **Patient Entity**:

-     - `patientId`: Unique identifier for each patient.
-     - `patientFirstName`: First name of the patient.
-     - `patientLastName`: Last name of the patient.
-     - `patientEmail`: Email address of the patient (unique).
-     - `patientPassword`: Password of the patient (hashed and securely stored).
-     - `patientContact`: Contact information of the patient.
-     - `appointment`: A reference to the `Appointment` entity representing the patient's appointment.

-   - **Appointment Entity**:

-     - `id`: An embedded primary key that includes `appointmentId` (unique identifier) and `time` (appointment time).
-     - `doctor`: A reference to the associated doctor for the appointment.
-     - `patient`: A reference to the associated patient for the appointment.

-   - **AuthenticationToken Entity**:
-     - `tokenId`: Unique identifier for each authentication token.
-     - `token`: A unique token generated for user authentication.
-     - `tokenCreationDate`: Date when the token was created.
-     - `patient`: A reference to the associated patient for whom the token is issued.

-2. **Repositories**:
+  **Repositories**:

-   - **IAppointmentRepo**:
+  - **AppointmentRepo**:

     - Extends `JpaRepository` for the `Appointment` entity.
 It allows for data access operations related to appointments.

+  - **TokenRepo**:

+    - Extends `JpaRepository` for the `Token` entity.
+It facilitates data access for authentication tokens.

-   - **IDoctorRepo**:
+  - **DoctorRepo**:

     - Extends `JpaRepository` for the `Doctor` entity.
 It enables data access related to doctors.

-   - **IPatientRepo**:
+  - **PatientRepo**:

     - Extends `JpaRepository` for the `Patient` entity, allowing data access operations related to patients.

+  - **ReceptionistRepo**:

+    - Extends `JpaRepository` for the `Receptionist` entity, allowing data access operations related to receptionist.

-   - **ITokenRepo**:
+  - **UserRepo**:

-     - Extends `JpaRepository` for the `AuthenticationToken` entity.
-It facilitates data access for authentication tokens.
+    - Extends `JpaRepository` for the `User` entity, allowing data access operations related to users.

-### ArrayLists
+## ArrayLists

-ArrayLists are used in your application to efficiently manage lists of entities.
-Here's how ArrayLists are used in the context of your entities:
+ArrayLists are used in this application to efficiently manage lists of entities.

+- **Appointment Entity**:

+  - The `Appointment` entity itself doesn't contain an ArrayList, but it's utilized to establish relationships between doctors and patients.
+The list of appointments for a doctor can be managed using a collection of `Appointment` entities in the `Doctor` entity.

+- **Token Entity**:

+  - There isn't an ArrayList in the `AuthenticationToken` entity, but it's associated with a user using a reference.
+The token and associated data are stored as individual records in the database.

 - **Doctor Entity**: